lukamiletic95/papers/System model.md

 > Every *V* node is also a *FN* node.
 However, vice-versa does not apply - *FN* node may or may not be a *V* node.
 In *Figure #*, it is assumed that every node marked as *FN* is not a *V* node.

 Additionally, every *FN* node has a *CFG* file stored locally.
-This file contains information about the peer subset, connected clients, as well as about the ***validator set*** (this term will be explained in further text). *CFG* file may be configured statically (e.g. with IP addresses of clients, peers and validators), or it may change dynamically at runtime.
+This file contains information about the peer subset, connected clients, as well as about the ***validator set*** (this term will be explained in further text). *CFG* file may be configured statically (e.g. with IP addresses of clients, peers and validators), or it may change dynamically at runtime (e.g. when a client/peer connects/disconnects).

 It is assumed that a *C* node wants to have its **transaction** [^1] processed by the network.
 From the client's perspective, there are two important events that need to occur:
 1. A transaction must be executed.